tr3ck3r/linklight/exercises/ansible_tower/5-workflow/README.md

 snow_password: <instructor to provide>
 snow_instance: <instructor to provide>

-Step 3:
+### Step 4:
 Click SAVE Save button

-## Don't Run The Job Template!

-If you try to run the template, the job will fail as it's expecting a ServiceNow Record ID which won't be there.
+NB.
+I know you want to, but if you try to run the Update SNOW Record Job Template, the job will fail as it's expecting a ServiceNow Record ID which won't be there.
 When we create the workflow, it'll be passed along from the Create SNOW record job.

 ## Create the Workflow Template

 Now we've done the ground work and have the playbooks in place, we can connect the sequence up and produce an end-to-end workflow.
+This is the exciting bit.
+Contain yourself for now :)

 ### Step 1:

 Select TEMPLATES

-## End Result
-We've create a Workflow Template using several Job Templates to make an end-to-end workflow involving integration with ServiceNow.

 ---